rapidsai/cucim/CONTRIBUTING.md

 ```

 These tools are used to auto-format the Python code in the repository.
 Additionally, there is a CI check in place to enforce
-that committed code follows our standards.
+that the committed code follows our standards.
 You can use the tools to
 automatically format your python code by running:

 ```bash